 Often when working on programming projects, we work in teams and we want to have access to older versions.
 Perhaps the most common way to meet both goals in industry is to use a type of program called "version control."
 In this tutorial, we will discuss one way of collaborating on teams with version control using a system called Git.

-Git is already supported in Netbeans and is built in to the user interface for Quorum.
-Before we can start using Git, however, we need to download a copy of the code "repository."
+Git is supported in Quorum Studio 2.0 and above.
+To start using Git, we need to download a copy of the code "repository."
 A repository is a set of files online that we can pull (download) from and push (upload) to.
 Several websites are available to store shared code repositories, including two of the more common ones: Github and Bitbucket.